-The Medical/Dental Scholars Program of the University supports a unique early admissions dual tract premedical/predental eight-year academic program sponsored with the Sidney Kimmel Medical College at Thomas Jefferson University and the Maurice H. Kornberg School of Dentistry at Temple University.
-It is designed for unique students who are certain that they want to become either physicians or dentists and who seek a program of academic study that blends the scientific and cultural aspects of the medical humanities.
+The Medical/Dental Scholars Program of the University supports a unique early admissions dual tract premedical/predental eight-year academic program sponsored with the Sidney Kimmel Medical College at Thomas Jefferson University, Philadelphia College of Osteopathic Medicin (PCOM), and Rowan Scholl of Osteopathic Medicine (Rowan SOM).
+It is designed for unique students who are certain that they want to become physicians and who seek a program of academic study that blends the scientific and cultural aspects of the medical humanities.
 This program is accomplished by providing highly qualified students with a balanced education in liberal arts, sciences, and professional studies.
-The commonly shared curriculum in preparation for these two professions not only includes the traditional courses in the life/physical sciences but also the opportunity to specialize in one of three areas related to medicine or dentistry dealing with bioethics, administration and public policy, or translational research.
+The commonly shared curriculum in preparation for this profession not only includes the traditional courses in the life/physical sciences but also the opportunity to specialize in one of three areas related to medicine or dentistry dealing with bioethics, administration and public policy, translational research, or Nutrition and Health.

-Freshmen are invited to join an “Interest Group” in their second semester designating medicine or dentistry as their professional goal.
-Upon completion of their sophomore year, qualified students from this group are selected for early conditional acceptance at either Thomas Jefferson or Temple University.
-Following interviews at these respective institutions, accepted students are declared either Medical or Dental Scholars.
+Freshmen are invited to join an “Interest Group” in their second semester designating medicine as their professional goal.
+Upon completion of their sophomore year, qualified students from this group are selected for early conditional acceptance at either Thomas Jefferson, PCOM, or Rowan SOM.
+Following interviews at these respective institutions, accepted students are declared either Medical Scholars.

-For more information, contact the faculty coordinator at (302) 831-4949 or consult the Medical/Dental Scholars Program website: http://sites.udel.edu/healthpro/mdsp/
+For more information, contact the program coordinator at (302) 831-4949 or consult the Medical/Dental Scholars Program website: http://sites.udel.edu/healthpro/mdsp/

 The University of Delaware and the Thomas Jefferson University College of Health Professions sponsor a joint 3+4 program leading to baccalaureate degree at the University of Delaware and a graduate degree in pharmacy at Thomas Jefferson University.
 Under this dual degree program, students spend three years at UD’s Newark campus followed by four years at the Jefferson School of Health Professions, earning a biology B.S. degree in Biological Sciences with a concentration in Pharmaceutical Sciences from UD and a doctorate in pharmacy from Jefferson (Biological Sciences - Pharmaceutical Sciences Concentration (BS) ).